 Candidates for the Associate of Arts and Sciences degree must have a high school diploma, GED or High School Equivalency Diploma (HSED).
 Students with transferable college credit should have a cumulative GPA of 2.00 or higher.
 Students below a 2.00 will be evaluated as part of our holistic admissions review.
 How to Apply.

-Candidates for the Bachelor of Science in Business Administration must have a cumulative GPA of 2.00 or higher and at least 10 transferable college credits.
+Candidates for the Bachelor of Science in Business Administration must have earned at least 10 transferable college credits and have a transfer credit GPA of 2.00 or higher.
 How to Apply.

 - Applicants who do not meet this requirement may be considered for our Associate of Arts & Sciences (AAS) degree program.
 Once you have met the minimum transferable credit requirements, you may request a program change or wait to transfer after the AAS degree is earned.